marshallair/Zoho-CRM/README.md

 ConcatFields()
 ConcatFields() is standalone function that retrieves a list of fields and concatenates them with while using a formatting string (labels and line breaks, typically, but any can be used).
-A simplified version that just uses field names for labels with a colon and space appended, the field values are next, followed by the default line break text.
-This is the default when no formatting string in sFieldList is provided (such as "Fiend+Name1,,Fieldname2,,Fieldname3,,...").
+A simplified version can be used that just outputs field names for labels with a colon and space appended is, field values next, followed by the default line break text.
+This is the default when no formatting string in sFieldList is provided (such as "Fieldname1,,Fieldname2,,Fieldname3,,...").

  Blank values can be surpressed or allowed.
 If suppressed, the entire section associated with that field is omitted.